lukasjuhas/lj-maintenance-mode/README.md

 `ljmm_admin_bar_indicator_enabled` - Control visibility of admin bar indicator

-`limm_css_filename` - The filename of the CSS style sheet (as found in the theme's stylesheet directory) - just the filename, for example: `maintenance.css.min`.
+`limm_css_filename` - The filename of the CSS style sheet (as found in the theme's stylesheet directory) - just the filename, for example: `maintenance.min.css`.
 (Note: you do not need to use this filter for a stylesheet; see FAQs below.)

+`ljmm_css_url` - The url of the css file.

 ## Actions ##